Internet Archive Book Images [No restrictions], via Wikimedia Commons

 The Village Tavern (Est. 1849) | Long Grove

-The Village Tavern has been in continuous operation since 1849.
-The antique thirty-five-foot mahogany bar has been preserved.
-It even survived Chicago’s Great McCormick Place Fire of 1967.
+The Village Tavern has been operating since 1849 and still features its antique thirty-five-foot mahogany bar, which survived the Great McCormick Place Fire of 1967.

 Indiana